HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 ## Devices presets

-HandBrake's devices `Presets` target specific devices and classes of devices, such as mobile phones, tablets, TV media players, and game consoles.
+HandBrake's Devices `Presets` target specific devices and classes of devices, such as mobile phones, tablets, TV media players, and game consoles.

-Most devices presets use the broadly compatible [MP4 container](https://en.wikipedia.org/wiki/MPEG-4_Part_14), while a select few use the [Matroska Multimedia Container](https://en.wikipedia.org/wiki/Matroska) to support advanced features such as [Ultra HD 4K resolution](https://en.wikipedia.org/wiki/4K_resolution) and additional audio types compatible with target devices.
+Most Devices `Presets` use the broadly compatible [MP4 container](https://en.wikipedia.org/wiki/MPEG-4_Part_14), while a select few use the [Matroska Multimedia Container](https://en.wikipedia.org/wiki/Matroska) to support advanced features such as [Ultra HD 4K resolution](https://en.wikipedia.org/wiki/4K_resolution) and additional audio types compatible with target devices.

-Each devices `Preset` is named according to the device name or class, maximum resolution, and maximum frame rate it produces.
+Each Devices `Preset` is named according to the device name or class, maximum resolution, and maximum frame rate it produces.

 | Preset                       | Type  | Video | Audio                            | Encoding Speed |
 |------------------------------|-------|-------|----------------------------------|----------------|